Growing Solutions Farm

-Since that time we launched our expanded 1.2-acre vocational garden in the Illinois Medical District.
-The farm includes a large growing space, a greenhouse, cooling shed, and an outdoor tented classroom.
+Today, Growing Solutions Farm is a 1.2-acre garden in the Illinois Medical District that provides vocational opportunities and unmatched learning experiences for our participants.
+The farm includes a large growing space, a greenhouse, a cooling shed, and an outdoor tented classroom.

 Our weekly farm stand is every Wednesday beginning in June through the end of October from 10 a.m. - 1 p.m.
 Growing Solutions Farm is located at the corner of Leavitt Street and Campbell Drive (across the street from 2201 W. Campbell Park Drive).

 How do I buy produce for my business?

 Download our produce guide for 2020 and contact Farmer Tucker at with questions.

 Can I get more information about the CSA program?